Dibyanshu-gtm/ImageCaptioning/README.md

 Minimum Requirements

-1. Python with Keras and other importanyt libraries including tensorflow, numpy et cetera
+1. Python with Keras and other important libraries including tensorflow, numpy et cetera
 2. 4GB RAM
 3. Any Operating System would do
 4. Ipynb editor like Jupyter or Ipython